-- 1/3 of a red bell pepper, sliced into two-inch long strips
+- ⅓ of a medium red bell pepper, sliced into two-inch long strips

-- 1/2 to 1 teaspoons agave nectar (optional, adds sweetness)
+- ½ to 1 teaspoons agave nectar or simple syrup

 - Add gin and lots of ice.
-Shake like crazy.
+Put on the lid and shake like crazy.

 - Strain and pour into a chilled martini glass.

 - Fall in love with the beautiful red bell.